 - You can review your bank and credit card statements from the last three months to create spending categories.
 Then you will need to track your expenses to ensure you do not overspend.

-- Or you can download the Charlie app, the money savvy penguin
+- Or you can try the Empower app, the smart budget solution.

 Bonus Tip: Are you washing your hands more than normal?
 If you want to save money STOP using paper towels to dry your hands.

 Instead, switch to hand towels and dish towels!
 You’ll *easily* save money plus you’ll eliminate the risk of running back out to the store.

 We all have to eat but it doesn’t need to cost a lot of money to eat well.
 You can eat well on less money with the help of a few quick tips and tricks.
 Here’s how to eat better than ever for a fraction of your current spending.

 Next to learning how to cook, meal planning is the best way to save money on food.
 Creating your own meal plan takes just a few minutes but can save you hundreds of dollars and lots of stress.